fephil/tali/README.md

 * If using VirtualBox, run in Terminal: `vagrant plugin install vagrant-vbguest`,
 * If using Parallels, run in Terminal: `vagrant plugin install vagrant-parallels`.

 On OSX, using Parallels 11 is recommended due to its increased speed.
-However, VirtualBox is free.
+However, VirtualBox is free and works well.

-**Note:** Lesnar works on Linux or OSX.
+**Note:** Lesnar supports OSX or Linux.
 Windows is not supported at this time, but hopefully will be in the future.

 ## Usage